Assistant Professor of Law

-Agnieszka McPeak joined the faculty in fall 2014 and teaches Torts, Ethics, and Social Media Discovery.
+Agnieszka McPeak joined the faculty in fall 2014 and teaches Torts, Ethics, Data Security & Privacy Law and Social Media Discovery.
 Her research interests involve the impact of new technology, like social media, on civil procedure, ethics, and privacy law.

 Before joining the Toledo Law faculty, Professor McPeak was a Westerfield Fellow at Loyola University College of Law in New Orleans, Louisiana.
 She was admitted to the Louisiana bar in 2007 and practiced for five years with the New Orleans law firm of Stone Pigman Walther Wittmann LLC in the areas of complex commercial litigation, intellectual property law, malpractice, and mass tort litigation.
 During her time at Stone Pigman, she was selected for inclusion to the 2009 edition of Benchmark Litigation for her work in commercial litigation and has been recognized as a "Rising Star" by Louisiana Super Lawyers magazine.